 A lot of viruses have linear genomes – sometimes single-stranded and sometimes written in RNA not DNA.
 This can make things easier for the virus, but harder for scientists to work with in the lab.
 Thankfully for us, baculoviruses have double-stranded, circular, DNA – similar to the plasmid DNA we can stick into bacterial cells when we want them to make stuff for us.

 The OBs may be sturdy. but even they can’t survive the environment in the insect’s midgut where they end up if an insect eats it.
 They get dissolved, releasing the ODVs they contain.
-Then once they’ve infected the insect, they don’t need as much protection, so they switch to the BV form, where the virus buds out of cells through the membrane, taking on a membrane coat as they do, which will help them get into new cells inside the insect (systematic infection) through receptor mediated endocytosis.
+Then once they’ve infected the insect, they don’t need as much protection, so they switch to the BV form, where the virus buds out of cells through the membrane, taking on a membrane coat as they do so.
+That coat will help them get into new cells inside the insect (systematic infection) through receptor mediated endocytosis.

-Basically, embedded in the coat is a glycoprotein (protein with a stuck-on sugar) called gp64 that lets it stick onto receptors on the membranes of other cells which then engulf it sink-hole-style.
+Basically, embedded in the coat is a glycoprotein (protein with a stuck-on sugar) called gp64 that lets it stick onto receptors on the membranes of other cells which then engulf it sink-hole-style (“receptor mediated endocytosis” is where the target cell basically pinches in the part of the membrane including the receptor – and the bound virus in this case).
 But in the late stages of infection the insect will get really sick so the virus needs to find a new host, so it switches back to the ODV form.
 And this requires getting the cell to make a lot of polyhedrin to form that strong coat.